 That first build site grew and grew fast over the next two years.
 I added more details and more information.
 I even drove to the Petersen Automotive Museum in Los Angeles and took hundreds of pictures of the real hero ‘A’ DeLorean to share with the community.
 The feedback was positive and it was helping people, which makes me feel wonderful.
 I was enjoying the DeLorean build experience so much, I signed up for two more builds and created sites for them too: my300sl.com and mynissangt-r.com.

 By this point, about mid-2019, I was head over heels into building these large-scale models.
-I signed up for the Eaglemoss James Bond DB5, DeAgostini R2-D2, X-Wing, and Dodge Charger, as well as the Hachette Terminator T-800 (which I had to get shipped over from the UK).
+I signed up for the Eaglemoss James Bond DB5, DeAgostini R2-D2, Dodge Charger, as well as the Hachette Terminator T-800 (which I had to get shipped over from the UK).
 All of these partworks got their own build sites too.